 To maximize the service efficiency of wireless chargers, we must properly coordinate EVs' traffic and their arrival at the chargers to avoid traffic congestion at the chargers and on the road segments to them.
 Our proposed approach, WPT-Opt, is the first work that maximizes the service efficiency of wireless chargers without generating congestion, and meanwhile minimizes the EVs' charging time cost before charging.
 Our data analysis results confirm that EVs have spatial and temporal preference on selecting chargers, and such preferences can lead to competition for chargers.
 We also analyzed the relation between vehicle density and vehicles' actual driving velocity on a road segment.
+Moreover, we analyzed the normal distribution of travel time of road segments, and the fact that vehicles have similar frequently driven trajectories, which can be helpful in further improving the estimation accuracy of road vehicle density.
 Supported by these results, we formulate a non-cooperative Stackelberg game between all the EVs and a central controller, in which each EV aims at minimizing its charging time cost to its target charger lane, while the central controller tries to maximally avoid the generation of congestion on wireless chargers and the road segments to them.
 Our trace-driven experiments on SUMO demonstrate that WPT-Opt can maximally reduce the average charging time cost of the EVs by approximately 200% over comparison methods.
 In the future, we plan to consider more EV charging behavior factors (e.g., different charging time and target charger lane in weekday and weekend).